dams/dams.github.com/_posts/2011-09-01-protect-a-screen-session-with-a-password.markdown

 Now, the encrypted password is in the screen clipboard.
 We need to retrieve it

 ## Paste the crypted password

+The key shortcut for pasting the clipboard is by default `Ctrl-A ]`

 {% highlight bash %}
 # hit ctrl A ]
 # the encrypted password should be pasted in the console
 {% endhighlight %}

 ## Edit the screen configuration file

 Copy the encrypted password and paste it in `~/.screenrc` (or whatever your screen configuration file is)